kb1995/railsjunior/_posts/2019-07-07-implement-a-passwordless-auth-with-sorcery.md

 ---
 ## What is passwordless authentication?

+Passwordless authentication is a verification process that determines whether someone is, in fact, who they say they are without requiring that person to enter their username and password.

+Instead you use a security token to authenticate the user.

+Here are some benefits of passwordless auth:

+* improved UX - the user doesn't need to remember passwords and request new password if they forget their old one
+* increased security - reduced chance of attacks, password re-use and leaks
+* relatively simple to create - you don't need to create a lot of views

 ## What is Sorcery?

 Even though that I am a big fan of Devise, I started to like how simple and clean Sorcery is.
 It doesn't take much code to get Sorcery up and running, especially if you are implementing passwordless authentication.